saakethmm/al-folio/_posts/2024-06-23-intentions.md

   * With the advent of LLMs (Large Language Models) such as GPT-4, Claude-3.5, etc., we now have the best models of intelligence so far seen in human history.
 It's nice to think these models are just doing next-word prediction, but the representations learned go far, far deeper to be able to perform this simple task.

-Despite both fields somewhat diverging in their approaches (with AI especially becoming more engineering/product-driven), I think some of the **real** excitements will come at their intersection or *alignment* (NeuroAI!)<d-footnote> really the intersection between Cognitive Neuroscience and AI, which is where the level of comparison makes sense at this point in time (given deep learning really isn't biologically accurate, e.g., credit assignment problem <d-cite key="tang2022semantic"></d-cite>) </d-footnote>, some already well-known while others just some predictions I have <d-footnote> To be clear, I'm sure others have commented on these also, though this is just my spin on where things are headed in the future </d-footnote>
+Despite both fields somewhat diverging in their approaches (with AI especially becoming more engineering/product-driven), I think some of the **real** excitements will come at their intersection or *alignment* (NeuroAI!)<d-footnote> really the intersection between Cognitive Neuroscience and AI, which is where the level of comparison makes sense at this point in time (given deep learning really isn't biologically accurate, e.g., credit assignment problem <d-cite key="tang2022semantic"></d-cite>) </d-footnote>, some already well-known while others just some predictions I have <d-footnote> To be clear, others have commented on these also, though these are generally less mainstream and my predictions on where things are headed in the future </d-footnote>

 #### Neuroscience $\rightarrow$ AI